The Salty Dog's Blog

 Freshly chopped parsley, fennel fronds, basil, or mint, alone or in any combination you like

-Preheat the oven to 350 degrees F. Spread the nuts in a cake pan and bake, stirring halfway through, for 10 to 15 minutes, or until lightly toasted.
-Remove from the oven and place in a clean dish towel.
-Wrap them in the towel and rub together to loosen the skins.
-Pick out the nuts, coarsely chop them, and set them aside.
-Discard the skins.
+Preheat the oven to 350 degrees F. Spread the nuts in a cake pan and bake, stirring halfway through, for 10 to 15 minutes, or until lightly toasted and fragrant.
+Remove from the oven and transfer to a board to cool.
+Coarsely chop the pecans and set aside.

 To make the salad